grtjn/mlvagrant/README.md

 Note: this will force installation of JDK 8, and unzip (unzip required for installation)

 ### install_nodejs
-Install Node.js, npm, bower, gulp, forever (globally) - defaults to true
+Install Node.js, npm - defaults to true

 ### install_nodejs_lts
-Install Long-Term Support version of Node.js (v6 currently) - defaults to true
+Install Long-Term Support version of Node.js (v10 currently) - defaults to true

 ### install_ruby
 Install Ruby - default to true